 When looking for an award-winning spinal cord injury lawyer in Los Angeles, The Dominguez Firm has the skills and law experience to fight for you to get the compensation you deserve.
-Our lawyers have represented hundreds of personal injury clients in successful claims processes and legal lawsuits.
+Our personal injury lawyers have represented hundreds of personal injury clients in successful claims processes and legal lawsuits.
 We have won verdicts and settlement awards in the tens of millions of dollars—money that has been essential for injured clients and their families as they recover to rebuild their lives.
 Contact our offices today for a free consultation at 800-818-1818.